 CrossFit is a great way to get in shape.
 But how do you make sure that you stay safe doing it?

 Having the right shoe is important for any kind of exercise.
 It lets you perform to the best of your ability while keeping you safe from any aches or injuries.
-The wrong pair of shoes can lead to foot, knee, hip, or back injuries.
-It really does make sense to spend some time choosing the best CrossFIt shoe for your body type.
+The wrong pair of sneakers can lead to foot, knee, hip, or back injuries.
+It really does make sense to spend some time choosing the best cross-trainer shoe for your body type.

 But if you have flat feet, you have to consider shoes much more carefully.

 Many shoes were made with an arch in mind.
 And if you don’t have the right support, you can wind up with Plantar Fasciitis, or heel pain, which can make even activities like walking painful and difficult.

 Keep on reading to find out how you pick the best Cross Training Sneaker for your body if you have wide, flat feet.
 Or, here’s quick sneak peak at our top picks:

 Want Help Choosing a CrossFit Shoe for Flat Feet?

 If you need some solid advice about the best cross training shoes for flat feet, you’ve come to the right place.
 We’re going to give you the run-down on our top picks here: